 - Having adequate resourcing to meet the purpose

-The research is not a comprehensive treatise on the subject, rather it focuses on describing and analysing some of the major approaches and methods that are likely to be relevant for Australian NGOs and draws on numerous examples, including the five case studies, to illustrate.
+The research is not a comprehensive treatise on the subject, rather it focuses on describing and analysing some of the major approaches and methods that are likely to be relevant for Australian NGOs and draws on numerous examples, including five case studies, to illustrate.
+The Using indicators chapter looks at aggregating results; framing indicators; coalition indicators and rating indicators.
+The Evaluative approaches chapter considers strategic level evaluations and evaluation synthesis methods.
+The Research approaches chapter covers case studies and some other qualitative methods.
+The final chapter looks at some practical examples of combining the methods and approaches.